evilbitmap/c-sharp/Conneciton-status(WPF)/README.md

   and not to close the window.

 # to-do...
-1) SettingsWinodw
+ Markup : - [ ] Settings Window
-  1) be able to change ping hostname (done)
+              - [x] be able to change ping hostname (done)
-  2) be able to pause and resume pinging
+              - [ ] be able to pause and resume pinging
-  3) be able to change opacity of the MainWindow background
+              - [ ] be able to change opacity of the MainWindow background
-  4) idk
-2) kill myself (lole)